oneeve8/kobble-data/content/Tutorial2.md

 ***

-Next I’ll show you how to share your information with others.
+So next I’ll show you how to share your information with others.

 To share a track or channel, simply long tap it,

 select *share* and select the medium you want to share it in.

 You can send a message or an email, or save it to your own notes or files.